 How to use GNS3, GNS3 Terminology, and Overview

-After creating a blank project, you can add any available device to it.
+A project is your network.
+When you create a new project or network, GNS3 creates a blank project.
+It does not add any devices.
+After making a blank project, you can add any available device to it.
 To create a new blank project, click File, and click New blank project.

-create new blank project
+Creating a new blank project

-name and location
+Name and location

 Overview / Introduction to GNS3 GUI

-overview of GNS3
+Overview of GNS3

-GNS3 workspace The area where you create the network by adding devices and links.
+GNS3 workspaceThe area where you create the network by adding devices and links.

-GNS3 Toolbar Contain the group of icons that allow you to perform common tasks.
+GNS3 ToolbarContain the group of icons that allow you to perform common tasks.

-Device Toolbar Contain devices that you can add to your network.
+Device ToolbarContain devices that you can add to your network.

-Topology Summary pane List all devices that you are using in the current network topology.
+Topology Summary paneList all devices that you are using in the current network topology.

-Server Summary pane Show the status of the local server and GNS3-VM (if in use).
+Server Summary paneShow the status of the local server and GNS3-VM (if in use).

-Console pane Show errors and logs GNS3 encounters while executing tasks.
+Console paneShow errors and logs GNS3 encounters while executing tasks.

 Adding devices to the network

-To add a device to the network, select the device from the device toolbar, and drag the device to the workspace.
-To unselect a selected option on the device toolbar, click the selected option or close the opened sub pane.
+Let's build and test a simple network that contains two PCs and an Ethernet switch.
+To create this network, add the PCs and the Ethernet switch to the workspace.
+To add a device to the network, select the device from the device toolbar, then drag it to the workspace.
+To unselect an option chosen on the device toolbar, click it or close the opened subpane.

 The following image shows the process of adding two virtual computers to the network.

-adding virtual pc
+Adding a virtual pc

-The following image shows the process of adding an ethernet switch to the network.
+The following image shows the process of adding an Ethernet switch to the network.

-adding ehternet switch to workspace
+Adding an Ethernet switch to the workspace

 Connecting devices

 To connect devices, click Add a Link.
 The mouse pointer will change into a plus sign.
 Click the first device (PC1).
 The device will display all available interfaces.
 Select the interface you want to use to connect this device to another device.
+Click the second device (Switch1) and select the interface you want to use to connect to the first device (PC1).

 The following image shows how to connect the PCs to the Ethernet switch.